 In addition to this, in recent years I have written two Oxford Handbook articles, one on the doctrine of the atonement in modern European thought and one on 'experience' in nineteenth century Christian theology, as well as two further book chapters on theological interpretation of Scripture.
 I also have an ongoing interest in Scriptural Reasoning, an inter-faith dialogue practice involving Muslims, Jews, and Christians, and served as Chair of the Scriptural Reasoning Group at the American Academy of Religion from 2012-17.

 Following the completion of The Holy Spirit and Christian Experience, my research will move in two main directions.

-First is a monograph on Luther and Modern Theology, which will examine the ways in which Luther incorporates subjectivity and experience in theological knowledge production, in order to critique ways that metaphysical considerations are often uncritically prioritized in contemporary theology and ethics.
+First is a monograph on Luther and Modern Theology, which will draw on Luther's understanding of the role of experience in theological knowledge-production to illuminate debates about the roles of reason, metaphysics, and subjectivity in contemporary theology and ethics.

 Second will be a collaboration with Donovan Schaefer at the University of Pennsylvania which will draw on affect theory as well as recent psychological science on emotion and embodiment to demonstrate the value of attention to affect for reconfiguring the relationship between theology and religious studies.